GIST-DSLab/ARC_Prompt/README.md

 If you want to get more detail about compositionality, please refer to this link.

 ## Productivity
+Based on 160 ARC tasks classified by [ConceptARC](https://github.com/victorvikram/ConceptARC), we evaluated the validity of a total of 2,913 generated examples.

 |Problem Category|Total available|The number of generated data|The number of valid augmentated data|Ratio(valid/generated)|
 |:---:|:---:|:---:|:---:|:---:|
 |Above Below|58|158|34|21.52%|